captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JAGGARD:
 Some introduction.
-“We knew him, we loved him”, whatever.
-Make it sound like love not profit.
 ---
+## JAGGARD:
+“We knew him, we loved him,” whatever.
+---
+## JAGGARD:
+Make it sound like love, not profit.
+---
 ## ISAAC:
 That’s what it always has been.
 ---
 ## JAGGARD:
 Then they should have no problem penning it in a hurry.
+---
+## JAGGARD:
 Actually do have them put something in there about buying it.
+---
+## JAGGARD:
-“Buy the book you’re reading don’t just read it,” something.
+“Buy the book you’re reading don’t just read it,” … something.
+---
+## JAGGARD:
 Then set the title page, roll the engraving, and there you have it.
+---
+## JAGGARD:
+Fourteen comedies, ten histories,
+---
+## JAGGARD:
-Fourteen comedies, ten histories, and somewhere between ten and eleven tragedies by the great playwright, published according to the True Original Copies, Printed 1623 by… Isaac Jaggard.
+and somewhere between ten and eleven tragedies by the great playwright,
+---
+## JAGGARD:
+published according to the True Original Copies, Printed 1623 by…
+---
+## JAGGARD:
+Isaac Jaggard.
 ---
 ## ISAAC: